Jonathannilsson90/PantryPal-Server/README.md

 # PantryPal-Server

 ## Projects purpose:
-In this project we were tasked to build an app with CRUD functionality in React Native with the help of the Expo framework.
+This backend uses the superset TypeScript to be more type-safe and robust.
+With the help of TypeScript the user can now search queries, sign in, sign up and save recipes to their grocerylist.

 ## Planning:
 Rough layout and logical mindmap was constructed in Excalidraw to easen the projects scope and to make an clear overhead view what needs to be done and what to consider skipping.